rciam/simplesamlphp-module-userid/README.md

     not available.
  * `skip_authority_list`: Optional, an array of IdP entityIDs that should be excluded from the authority part of the user id source.
+ * `skip_tag_list`: Optional, an array of tags that should be excluded from the authority part of the user id source.

 The generated identifiers have the following form:
 ```